-The director of the Livable City Initiative and his/her designee, are empowered to enforce the provisions of this article.
+The Director of the Livable City Initiative and his/her designee are empowered to enforce the provisions of this article.

-Sec.
-17-84. - Penalties/citations.

-- (a) Any residential rental property owner who violates the above regulations with respect to the requirement to obtain a license for a property shall be penalized in the amount of \$250.00 per property or the maximum authorized by Connecticut General Statutes 7-148(c)(10)(a). - (b) Any residential rental property owner who violates the above regulations with respect to the inspection requirements set forth herein and in the ordinance may be penalized in accordance with applicable penalty provisions of the city's Anti-Blight and Property Maintenance Ordinance, which shall include, but not be limited to, the assessment of a fine in the amount of one hundred dollars (\$100.00) per day for each day that the violation of the inspection requirements continues.
-The city shall follow the procedures set forth in the Anti-Blight and Property Maintenance Ordinance with respect to the enforcement of violations of the same. - (c) Nothing herein shall prevent the City from seeking any other means available at law or in equity in order to enforce this article's provisions.
+- Sec.
+17-84.
+Penalties/citations. - (a) The City shall issue a Notice of Failure to Comply to any Owner who fails to comply with the above regulation.
+Said Notice of Violation shall indicate the property subject to the provisions of this Article XIV and what provision(s) have not been complied with.
+The Notice of Failure to Comply shall be mailed to the Owner at his/her/its last known address and shall be placed on the land Records in the City Clerk's Office and will not be removed until compliance with the provisions herein. - (b) Any Owner who violates the above regulations with respect to the requirement to obtain a license for a dwelling shall be penalized in the amount of \$250.00 per dwelling or the maximum authorized by Connecticut General Statutes 7-148(c)(10)(a). - (c) Any residential rental property owner who violates the above regulations with respect to the inspection requirements set forth herein and in this ordinance may be penalized in accordance with applicable penalty provisions of the City's Anti-Blight and Property Maintenance Ordinance, which shall include, but not be limited to, the assessment of a fine in the amount of one hundred dollars (\$100.00) per day for each day that the violation of the inspection requirements continues.
+The City shall follow the procedures set forth in the Anti-Blight and Property Maintenance Ordinance ordinance with respect to the enforcement of violations of the same. - (d) Nothing herein shall prevent the City from seeking any other means available at law or in equity in order to enforce this article's provisions.